Prosecutor: Man accused of 1 murder says he really killed 16 - WTMJ

+Gutierrez said Lannon had confessed to luring several victims to a home in New Mexico and dismembering some of them.

 Authorities said in court documents that Lannon made the admission in a phone call to a relative, who told investigators he expressed remorse.
-Lannon had been sought after the discovery of the four bodies but has been charged only with the death in New Jersey.
-His lawyer says Lannon was provoked.
+Lannon has been charged only with the death in New Jersey, and his lawyer says his client was provoked.
+He’s been named a person of interest in the four New Mexico slayings.

 Police Lt.
 David Chavez in Lannon’s hometown of Grants, New Mexico, said authorities have no indication that his claims about 11 other killings are true and that they aren’t aware of any missing-person or homicide reports that would fit his narrative.